-"I am inspired by the incredible oceans, rivers, and mountains, of the Pacific Northwest.
-Using multiple layers, I combine the shimmer and luminescence of metal leaf with paint, texture, glazing, and varnish to create the unique interpretations you see here.
-Ever changing as light and viewing direction change, these paintings reflect both the beautiful serenity and dynamic nature of our environment." --JM "Life is this simple: we are living in a world that is absolutely transparent and the divine is shining through it all the time."
-Thomas Merton After viewing Available Work page, please see the Portfolio page of this website for more examples of Reflections on Metal Leaf Paintings.
+I'm inspired by the incredible waterways of the Pacific Northwest -- oceans and inlets, streams and sounds, lakes and rivers.
+These natural forms are constant sources of beauty and movement, and they shape much of what I create.
+Using multiple layers, I combine the shimmer and luminosity of metal leaf with paint, texture, glazing, and varnish to build each piece.
+The result is a surface that shifts with light and angle — reflective, dimensional, and always changing.
+This is my visual language -- a way of exploring, seeking equilibrium, and balancing uncertainty with hope.
+In sharing this work, I invite you to do the same.
+Life is this simple: we are living in a world that is absolutely transparent After viewing Available Work page, please see the Portfolio page of this website for more examples of Reflections on Metal Leaf Paintings.

 Reflections on Metal Leaf paintings are created on cradled birch panels,